 Elevating Economic Development Efforts

-The Ginovus team regularly advises and consults with communities locally, regionally, and nationally to elevate their economic development efforts.
-Adapting to our first global pandemic and restricted in-person interactions has completely upended the site selection process.
-However, communities can still have far-reaching stories with renewed efforts that include virtual site visits and creative community tours.
+The Ginovus team regularly advises and consults with communities nationally to help them elevate their economic development efforts.
+Adapting to our first global pandemic since 1917, resulting in restricted in-person interactions, has completely upended the site selection process.
+However, communities, regions and states can still have far-reaching impact by delivering a great experience through virtual site visits and providing great data to corporate decision makers.

 Leveraging Local Relationships

 Economic development leaders in smaller communities or regions may be concerned about access to drone and video technology without an available budget for such efforts.
 Based on economic development professionals having strong relationships within the areas they serve, relationships can often be tapped and leveraged to achieve desired outcomes.
 In addition, key public and private utility partners may be able to provide in-kind and financial resources to help obtain these types of goals.

 As an example, some communities may not realize it has a department with drone technology, such as; their Parks, Public Safety or Public Works departments.
 By reaching out to these groups and others, economic development professionals might find a department that would be willing to lend the economic development team its equipment for to complete key tasks.
 Alternatively, reaching out to a local marketing agency or engineering firm with a drone and/or video capabilities, may result in a mutually beneficial opportunity to display a firm’s capabilities.

 Creating Connection on a Community Tour with Social Distancing Requirements

 In a typical environment, the community tour would be a crucial step in the final site selection process.
 The tour would include a drive throughout the community to review real estate assets meeting the project’s requirements and highlight key community assets.
 Many economic development professionals have asked us to share our thoughts regarding how to best accomplish these goals in the midst of COVID-19.